AxonIQ/reference-guide/release-notes/rn-axon-server/rn-as-minor-releases.md

 ## Release 4.5

+### Release 4.5.11

+* Fix: removed unnecessary index file reads when loading an aggregate with up-to-date snapshot
+* Fix: missing/double icons on plugin, users and application pages
+* Fix: cluster template fails to create contexts if there are applications or users with roles for all contexts
+* Improved logging on client application disconnects
+* Updated gRPC and Netty versions
+* Updated XStream version

 ### Release 4.5.10

 * Fix: improved data validations for contexts, replication groups, users and applications to prevent issues applying log